Btavares64/OBD-1-Mazda-Miata-diagnostic-tool/README.md

 cd ..
 ```

-Change Directory to the projects folder
+Change Directory to the src folder
 ```
-cd project
+cd src
 ```

 Install the nessesary packages in order to run the program